Stephanie-Ash/jewellery-art/README.md

 * **Category** - strores the details of a product category.
 * **Product** - stores all the details about a product for sale.
 Connected to the Designer, Collection and Category objects via foreign key relationships.
-* **Review** - stores a user review of a product and is connected to the Product and UserProfiles by foreign key relationships.
+* **Review** - stores a user review of a product and is connected to the Product and UserProfile by foreign key relationships.

 #### Order Models
 * **Order** - stores the full order information and is connected to the UserProfile via a foreign key relationship.